Zuzanna Ginczanka: Publication

-Although she published only a single collection of poetry in her lifetime, the book O centaurach ("About the Centaurs"), it created a sensation.
-She explained the title by pointing to the dual nature of the centaur, a mythological creature that was part man, part horse — here adopted as a simile for her poetical project of uniting in verse the disparate qualities of sagacity and sensuality, "tightly conjoined at the waist like a centaur".
-This is especially significant to the feminist literary theory as it presents a vision of what has traditionally been considered male and female elements fused together in art and life.
-To those who had not heard of Ginczanka before, the first exposure to her verses was often an awakening.
-The testimony of the poet Tadeusz Bocheński may be cited as a case in point, being the more valuable for having been expressed in a private letter and not intended for public consumption.
-Writing in February 1936 to the editor-in-chief of the literary monthly Kamena, Kazimierz Andrzej Jaworski, Bocheński excoriates the well-known poets Tuwim and Pawlikowska while at the same time stating the following:
+Although Ginczanka published only a single collection of poetry in her lifetime, the book O centaurach (About Centaurs), it created a sensation.
+She explained the title by pointing to the dual nature of the centaur, a mythological creature that was part man, part horse—here adopted as a simile for her poetical project of uniting in verse the disparate qualities of sagacity and sensuality, "tightly conjoined at the waist like a centaur".
+This is especially significant to feminist literary theory, as it presents a vision of what have traditionally been considered male and female elements fused together in art and life.
+For those who had not heard of Ginczanka before, the first exposure to her verses was often an awakening.

+The testimony of the poet Tadeusz Bocheński may be cited as a case in point, all the more valuable for having been expressed in a private letter not intended for public consumption.
+Writing in February 1936 to the editor-in-chief of the Kamena (Stone) literary monthly, Kazimierz Andrzej Jaworski, Bocheński excoriates the well-known poets Tuwim and Maria Pawlikowska-Jasnorzewska while at the same time stating the following:

 Jastrun inspires interest, [as does] Ginczanka, otherwise unknown to me: I feel instinctively that we are dealing here with a deeper nature, with poetry of a higher pedigree (rasowsza poezja); who is she? where is this lady coming from?

-One of the most distinguished modern Ukrainian poets and the one most hated by the Soviets, Yevhen Malanyuk (1897–1968), then living in exile in Warsaw, on being first introduced to Ginczanka's poetry by Julian Tuwim ran breathlessly into the editorial offices of the Biuletyn Polsko-Ukraiński with the news of the revelation from a new "excellent poetess".
-Ginczanka did not hesitate to lend her art to the furtherance of a social cause, as shown in her poem "Słowa na wiatr" (Words To the Four Winds), published in the Wiadomości Literackie in March 1937, whose message impugns the honesty of the country's authorities and industrial groupings in making promises to render assistance to those in need during the difficult winter period.
-Her voice here is mercilessly biting and derisive ("they count, and count, and lick their fingers, and count some more" — sc. the remaining winter pages in the tear-off calendar on the wall, and the money to be saved) as she accuses the potentates of stalling for time in the hope that the cold spell will pass and they will not have to make good on their pledges.
+One of the most distinguished modern Ukrainian poets (and the one most hated by the Soviets), Yevhen Malanyuk (1897–1968), then living in exile in Warsaw, on his introduction to Ginczanka's poetry by Tuwim ran breathlessly into the editorial offices of the Biuletyn Polsko-Ukraiński (Polish-Ukrainian Bulletin) with the news of the revelation from a new "excellent poetess".

+Ginczanka did not hesitate to lend her art to the furtherance of a social cause, as shown in her poem "Słowa na wiatr" ("Words To the Four Winds"), published in the Wiadomości Literackie in March 1937, impugning the honesty of the country's authorities and industrial groups in making promises to render assistance to those in need during the difficult winter period.
+Her voice here is biting and derisive: "they count, and count, and lick their fingers, and count some more"—that is, they count the remaining winter pages on the tear-off wall calendar and the money to be saved—as she accuses the potentates of stalling for time in the hope that the cold spell would pass and so they would not have to make good on their pledges.

 Radio dramas

-Ginczanka wrote several radio dramas for the Polish national broadcaster, Polskie Radjo.
-In July 1937 her programme Pod dachami Warszawy ("Under the Roofs of Warsaw"), authored jointly with Andrzej Nowicki, was broadcast.
-In March 1938 Polish press carried an announcement of another radio drama authored by Ginczanka jointly with Nowicki, Sensacje amerykańskie ("American Sensations"), on the theme of Sherlock Holmes's journey to America, broadcast by Polskie Radjo.
+Ginczanka wrote several radio dramas for the Polish national broadcaster, Polskie Radjo (Polish Radio).
+In July 1937, her programme Pod dachami Warszawy (Under the Roofs of Warsaw), authored jointly with Nowicki, was broadcast.
+In March 1938, the Polish press carried an announcement of another radio drama jointly authored by Ginczanka with Nowicki, Sensacje amerykańskie (American Sensations), on the theme of Sherlock Holmes's journey to America, broadcast by Polskie Radjo.